 Cohort of electricity industry workers

 The electricity industry supports research into the health of its own workers.
 A database has been set up of everyone who worked for the then Central Electricity Generating Board (CEGB) in the late 1970s, over 80,000 people.
 All these people are being followed up to identify, when they eventually die, the cause of death.
 New techniques have been developed by National Grid for assessing people’s exposure to magnetic fields over their working life.
 It is then possible to see whether the cause of death is linked to exposure to magnetic fields.
-The analysis is done by the University of Birmingham Institute of Occupational Health.
+The analysis is done by the University of Birmingham Institute of Applied Health Research.

 Analyses so far have shown no association between leukaemia, brain cancers or heart disease and magnetic fields.